JonathanWilbur/mueller-report/volume1.md

 Foreign nationals are also barred from making "an expenditure, independent expenditure, or disbursement for an electioneering communication."
 52 U.S.C. § 30121(a)(l)(C).
-The term "expenditure " "includes" "any purchase, payment, distribution, loan, advance, deposit, or gift of money or anything of value, made by any person for the purpose of influencing any election for federal office."
+The term "expenditure" "includes" "any purchase, payment, distribution, loan, advance, deposit, or gift of money or anything of value, made by any person for the purpose of influencing any election for federal office."
 52 U.S.C. §,30101(9)(A)(i).
 It excludes, among other things, news stories and non-partisan get-out-the-vote activities.
 52 U.S.C. § 3010 I (9)(B)(i)-(ii).
-An " independent expenditure" is an expenditure "expressly advocating the election or defeat of a clearly identified candidate" and made independently of the campaign.
+An "independent expenditure" is an expenditure "expressly advocating the election or defeat of a clearly identified candidate" and made independently of the campaign.
 52 U.S.C. § 30101(17).
 An "electioneering communication" is a broadcast communication that "refers to a clearly identified candidate for federal office" and is made within specified time periods and targeted at the relevant electorate.
 52 u.s.c.§ 30104(f)(3).

-The statute defines "foreign national " by reference to FARA and the immigration and nationality Act, with minor modification.
+The statute defines "foreign national" by reference to FARA and the immigration and nationality Act, with minor modification.
 52 U.S.C. § 30121(b) (cross-referencing 22 U.S.C. § 61 l(b)(l)-(3) and 8 U.S.C. § 1101(a)(20), (22)).
-That definition yields five, sometimes- overlapping categories of foreign nationals, which include all of the individuals and entities relevant for present purposes-namely, foreign governments and political parties, individuals outside of the U.S. who are not legal permanent residents, and certain non-U.S. entities located outside of the U.S. ·
+That definition yields five, sometimes- overlapping categories of foreign nationals, which include all of the individuals and entities relevant for present purposes-namely, foreign governments and political parties, individuals outside of the U.S. who are not legal permanent residents, and certain non-U.S. entities located outside of the U.S.

 A "knowing\[\] and willful\[\]" violation involving an aggregate of $25,000 or more in a calendar year is a felony.
 52 U.S.C. § 30109(d)(l)(A)(i); see Bluman, 800 F. Supp.
 2d at 292